About Mathematics Education Trust

 MET grants, scholarships, awards—

-awards are presented to individuals or schools after a selective review of proposals submitted by applicants.
+grants and scholarships are presented to individuals or schools after a selective review of proposals submitted by applicants.

 Awards range from $1,500 to $24,000 and cover costs such as